Fall Protection Strategies For Imetco Standing Seam Roofs

 SS Panel Batten-Cover Seam (Ridge Pro Only)

-To ensure top-tier weather resistance, the seam cap features factory-installed sealant that provides a robust barrier against water infiltration.
-Designed for installation over a solid substrate with high-quality underlayment, the SS Panel requires a minimum pitch of 3:12.
-It is available in standard widths of 12, 14, 16, and 18 inches and is typically fabricated from 22 or 24-gauge galvanized steel or .032/.040 aluminum.
+The IMETCO SS Panel features a 1-inch snap-on seam cap.
+This symmetrical design simplifies complex miter cuts at valleys, hips, and dormers.
+Designed for installation over a solid substrate with high-quality underlayment, it requires a minimum pitch of 3:12.
+Typically fabricated from 22 or 24-gauge galvanized steel or aluminum.
 See the Roof Anchor Compatibility Chart for IMETCO SS Panel Batten-Cover Standing Seam Panels.

 Fall Protection for SS Panel (Snaplock)

-The SS Panel system is not compatible with SSRA products due to its batten-cover design.
+- The SS Panel system is not compatible with SSRA products due to its batten-cover design.

 Standing Seam Metal Roof Anchor Panel Compatibility For 18-22 Gauge IMETCO Panels